Anna868/simplified-concepts/Linear-Algebra-for-QM-Part2.md

 In the last post, [Part I of the Linear Algebra for QM](https://github.com/Anna868/simplified-concepts/blob/main/Linear-Algebra-for-QM-Part1.md) series, we introduced the idea of vector bases and what it means for a set of vectors to span or cover an entire vector space.

-We also introduced what it means for a vector to be normalized (i.e. its magnitude is always 1) and what it means for to vectors to be orthogonal to each other (i.e. they do not overlap with each other and so their overlapping length is always 0)
+We also introduced what it means for a vector to be normalized (i.e. its magnitude is always 1) and what it means for two vectors to be orthogonal to each other (i.e. they do not overlap with each other and so their overlapping length is always 0)

 In this section, we want to combine these ideas together to obtain a vector basis in which every vector is normalized and at the same time it is also orthogonal